Other Opportunities for Enjoying Chess

 Open Chess at the Library (non-rated recreational play, all ages)

-The Symmes Township branch of the Public Library of Cincinnati and Hamilton County hosts a chess club that meets once each month, on the third Tuesday.
-The Symmes library is located on Enyart Road just off Montgomery Road.
-This program was originated by one of the CSC founders in January 2006, to offer the opportunity for people of any age to drop in whenever they want to play games recreationally, get some coaching from more experienced players, or learn the game from scratch in an informal and unstructured setting.
+In the meantime, the program has migrated to the Blue Ash branch of the Public Library of Cincinnati and Hamilton County and meets once each month, on the third Tuesday.
+The Blue Ash branch is located at 4911 Cooper Road, one block east of the intersection of Cooper Road and Kenwood Road.
+This program offers the opportunity for people of any age to drop in whenever they want to play games recreationally, get some coaching from more experienced players, or learn the game from scratch in an informal and unstructured setting.
 Play is from 6:30 until 8:30 pm, and players may arrive and leave whenever they choose within that time period.
 For more information see the Symmes Chess Club flyer.
 If you have any questions regarding this program, please contact Jeff Davis at jeffdavis@cinci.rr.com.

 Cincinnati Chess Club (casual and rated play, all ages)